What’s the real difference between Hard and Super Hard

 Simply put:

-- in Super Hard, you first have to unlock the board.
+- in Super Hard, you first need to unlock the board structure itself.

 When it’s worth playing a Hard level immediately